OpenVASP/openvasp-contracts/README.md

 (It is expected, that `ganache-cli` or similar development Ethereum server is up and running)

 1. Execute `npm install`.
-2. Execute `npm run deploy -- --network development`.
+2. Execute `npm run deploy-index -- --network development` or `npm run deploy-directory -- --network development`.

 ## To the Ethereum network